 MSCI World Index: The MSCI World Index is an unmanaged, free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of 23 of the world’s most developed markets.
-Source: MSCI.
+The index is not a security that can be purchased or sold.

 MSCI World Value: The MSCI World Value Index captures large and mid-cap securities exhibiting overall value style characteristics across 23 Developed Markets (DM) countries.
 The value investment style characteristics for index construction are defined using three variables: book value to price, 12-month forward earnings to price and dividend yield.
-Source: MSCI.
+The index is not a security that can be purchased or sold.

 Price to Book: Weighted harmonic average of the ratio of current share price to its book value per share of each security holding invested in the portfolio.